 Your attention span (or lack thereof) can have a major impact on your performance at work or school, and your ability to deal with the tasks of everyday life — one even quick lapse in attention can result in missing out on important information, errors or something even worse.

 But you're not alone.
-A pretty big survey found that 80 percent of college students text during class and 15 percent send 11 or more texts in a single class period.
-During another study, spies were placed at the back of law school classrooms to record the technological activities of second- and third-year law students.
+A University of New Hampshire survey found that 80 percent of college students text during class and 15 percent send 11 or more texts in a single class period.
+During a study published of the University of Louisville Law Review, spies were placed at the back of law school classrooms to record the technological activities of second- and third-year law students.
 And the spies reported that 58 percent of students were using their laptops for non-class purposes, like surfing the web or stalking Facebook, more than half the time.

 Eventually, I have to come back to reality and regain my focus to accomplish my tasks.
 Plus, I don't want my lack of sustained attention to affect my colleagues or our work.
 Here's how I recenter myself to ensure my productivity levels and performance stay up to par.